- Life & Money

 Get started3.
 Lower your rates

 You switch cable companies if a competitor is offering a deal, so why not refinance your debt at a lower rate?
 This is key as you think about how to get out of debt.
-If you have good credit, you might be able to qualify for a personal loan, consolidation loan, or to refinance your student loans.
+If you have good credit, you might be able to qualify for a personal loan or consolidation loan or to refinance your student loans.

 4. Find extra money to put toward your debt